"It's up to history to judge."

 Another N.G.O called Tiny Toones.
 As you can see, it's a breakdance organization aimed to help children stay out of trouble.
 Tiny Toones also provides grammar and math classes to students to help prevent them from falling behind in school.

 Had some tasty adventures today.
 I tried tarantula, crickets, and fruit.
 Called me Andrew Zimmern ou nah?

 KAM PONG CHAM

 Starting today for the next week, I am living in a small village hours outside any major city, in a province called Kam Pong Cham.
 Here like most places in Cambodia, life is simple.
-People awake when the sun rises and sleep when the sun goes down.
+People awake when the sun rises and sleep when it sets.
 There are many animals here: chicken, ox, dogs, rats, to name a few, and they all make many noises throughout the night.
 I sleep on the ground, and I bathe with a bucket 4 times a day.

 (Bottom): Boys n the hood

 (TOP): ages from Left to Right: 5, 6, 12.